 In this article, we will enable SSH on Ubuntu.
 SSH stands for Secure Sell and working on TCP port 22.
 SSH allows you to access your Ubuntu machine remotely.
 However, the communication between to user and the Ubuntu machine will be very secure.

 Note: You must be login using a super user account, i.e. sudo permission!

 How to enable SSH on Ubuntu

 So, let’s start our configuration step by step.
 First, we will download the OpenSSH Server.
 Later, we enable the SSH on the Ubuntu machine.
 Finally, we will access the ubuntu machine from the remote machine using an ssh client.
 So, let’s start the configuration.

 Step 1: Install the OpenSSH Server on Ubuntu Machine

 To Enable SSH on Ubuntu, you need to install OpenSSH on the Ubuntu machine.
-So, access the Ubuntu Terminal either using Alt+Ctrl+T keyboard shortcut or you can click on the Terminal icon.
+So, access the Ubuntu Terminal either using the Alt+Ctrl+T keyboard shortcut or you can click on the Terminal icon.